top of page

 Intimacy is not simply being physically near one another.
 It’s the experience of being fully known and emotionally safe with another human being.
 Closeness without truth is not intimacy; it’s coexistence.

 This article is not about explaining the emotional impact of infidelity and ongoing betrayal.
-I've addressed that in other articles on this site.
+I've addressed that in the other articles on this website.
 Instead, this piece focuses on something different—and essential: what intimacy actually requires after betrayal, and why it can’t exist when truth is being withheld.

 For many betrayed partners, the critical question is not “Can I forgive?” but something far more fundamental: